top of page

 Buying the JR Pass

 The most important thing to remember with the JR Rail Pass is that it is only available to foreigners, and as a general statement can only be purchased outside of Japan.
 So plan in advance, and purchase your pass before leaving on your trip.
-(There are some limited options to purchase a JR Pass in Japan itself, but since these are in any case more expensive, it is best to purchase the pass before departing.)

 In the UK there are many sellers of the JR Pass, and a quick online search will bring up a multitude of options.
 Other than ensuring that the seller is reputable, it is worth spending a quick bit of time shopping around.
 We found that the UK prices of the pass varied by up to 10% between some sites.